 Whitewash stain for siding

 I've had a number of requests to show the stain being used.
 The stain I used is an oil based stain in semi-transparent by Cabot.
 You can usually purchase it at Ace Hardware or Lowes, but it will vary depending where you live.
-I had my local Kenyon Noble mix it up, but I believe Ace Hardware an others can mix up something similar.
+I had my local Kenyon Noble mix it up, but I believe Ace Hardware and others can mix up something similar.
 It is essentially white stain.
 You can certainly dilute it more after having it mixed using paint thinner if it seems to potent, but the mixture I use works great and provides a good coverage after 2 coats that still shows the grain of the wood.
 Below, you will see the exact mixture I used on the shed siding which is rough pine channel siding.
 I used it on our rough finished cedar siding of our home as well, and they both have a similar look.
 You can see it being applied at this point in the video ( about 32:53 ).
 Here is a link to the portion of the warming house video.

 Shingles for lean to shed